City of Vernon

 2010 Corruption charges

 Although Vernon and Bell share a border in Southeast Los Angeles County, they are very different cities.
 Bell is a working-class, largely immigrant city with 38,000 residents.
-Vernon has fewer than 100 residents and is largely a business and industrial hub, however they share some of the same city woes.[8]
-Vernon's City Official salaries rival those of the city of Bell.[10]
+Vernon has fewer than 100 residents and is largely a business and industrial hub, however they share similar city woes and questionable leadership..[10]
+Vernon's City Official salaries rival those of the city of Bell.[15]

 In the Vernon subpoena, Brown asked the city to designate one or more persons most knowledgeable to testify about compensation and retirement benefits given to Eric T. Fresch, former city administrator and deputy city attorney; Donal O'Callaghan, former city administrator and utilities director; Roirdan S. Burnett, city treasurer/finance director; Jeffrey A. Harrison, former city attorney; Bruce Malkenhorst Jr., former city clerk; and Bruce Malkenhorst Sr., former city administrator.[16]

-O'Callaghan was indicted Tuesday by a Los Angeles grand jury on three felony counts of conflict of interest and misappropriation of public funds.
-Malkenhorst Sr. has been charged with embezzling public funds.
+O'Callaghan was indicted by a Los Angeles grand jury on three felony counts of conflict of interest and misappropriation of public funds.
+Malkenhorst Sr. has been convicted of fraud and is under investigation for several other charges.
+[17]

 The Los Angeles Times reported that Eric T. Freschthe, the former Vernon city administrator, who now serves as a legal consultant, has passed the $1 million mark for the last four years.
 He was paid almost $1.65 million in salary and hourly billings in 2008, when he was serving as both city administrator and deputy city attorney.[18]